Drug Crimes Attorney in Nashville, TN

 - Schedule VII – butyl nitrite

-Tennessee Drug Laws and Penalties
+Tennessee Drug Laws

 The penalties for possession in Tennessee will depend on a variety of factors, including the schedule of the drug in question and the defendant’s criminal history: